 I have experience of working as a counsellor in the voluntary/charity sector (Woman’s Trust, Family Action), as well as in private practice, and I enjoy working with people from a wide variety of backgrounds.
 I began my working life as a sociologist, and continue to be fascinated by the ways in which our individual lives, including our internal worlds, are shaped by our social environment.

-More recently, I have worked for over twenty years in independent film, and I have an interest in working with people from the arts and cultural industries, including those experiencing creative blocks or looking for new directions or purpose in life.
+More recently, I have worked for over twenty five years in independent film, and maintain an active practice as a film curator.
+I have an interest in working with people from the arts and cultural industries, including those experiencing creative blocks or looking for new directions or purpose in life.
 I have worked in a range of arts and film organisations, and have supported staff during periods of workplace change and personal transition.
 As a manager and mentor I have considerable experience of motivating and empowering people.
 I am happy to be able to draw on these experiences, as appropriate, in my therapeutic work.

 As a registered Member of the BACP (British Association for Counselling and Psychotherapy) I abide by their code of ethics: http://www.bacp.co.uk/ethical_framework/